 - Serve hot garnished with the remaining fresh dill and parsley.2 tbsp parsley

 - Omit any oil and sautee in water to make this recipe compliant!

 - Herbs + Spices - Don’t forget the fresh dill + caraway!
 Cabbage calls for them both to make a pot of magic, they belong together!

 - Add Ins - To make it a heartier meal you might like to add in some spicy vegan Italian sausage, smoky tempeh bacon, vegan "meatballs" or vegan ribs.
 Traditionally we just served it with sour cream and wiped our bowls clean with crusty bread.

-- Storage - Refrigerate up to 5 days or freeze up to 4 months.
+- Storage - Refrigerate up to 5 days or freeze up to 4 months in tight lidded containers.

 $9.99/year.
 No ads.